+H.P.
+Otgaar

-- H.P.
-Otgaar - M. Sauerland
+M. Sauerland

-Teaching methods:

 PBL, Lecture(s)

-Assessment methods:

 Attendance, Written exam, Presentation

-eyewitnesses, interviewing, line-up, face recognition, child memory of trauma Faculty of Psychology and Neuroscience
+Eyewitnesses, interviewing, line-up, face recognition, child memory of trauma

 Assessment Skills Lab I

 Forensic psychological assessment differs in a number of important respects from psychological assessment which occurs in a general clinical context.
 First of all, subjects are mandated to undergo a mental health assessment at the request of the court, which may adversely affect their willingness to participate and lead to distorted response styles.
 In contrast, in most other assessment contexts, the subject is seeking help and is open to discuss his/her problems with the assessor.